Azure-Samples/MyDriving/README.md

 ### [src](./src)

-**MyDriving.sln** makes it easy to view all the source in the repository in one place, including various queries and scripts that are used in the ARM templates to configure services.
-However, this solution is just for reference and not set up to build all the projects in one go: open the individual solutions to build and deploy.
+**MyDriving.sln** makes it easy to view all the source in the repository in one place, including various queries and scripts that are used in the ARM templates to configure services. **NOTE**: this solution is just for reference and will not build all the projects in one go.
+Open the individual solutions in their respective folders to build and deploy.

 More information on deploying to your own environment is given in the [Getting Started guide](http://aka.ms/mydriving-start).

 #### [src/DataFactory](./src/DataFactory)